lm3nitro/Projects/Netflow/Cisco Netflow and Nfdump.md

 9. Sort presented flows by duration, longest at the bottom:

 > [!NOTE]
-> nfdump itself has no provision to sort flows by their duration, but we can easily pipe the output to any Linux sorting tool.
+> nfdump itself has no provision to sort flows by their duration, but you can easily pipe the output to any Linux sorting tool.
 Here I displayed the top 10 flows by duration:

 ```
 nfdump -R .  | sort -n -k3,3 | tail -10